 Note: Some areas of emphasis are designed to lead to added endorsements for licensed teachers.
 Applicants may be asked to submit additional materials, such as documentation of current teacher licensure, before an admission decision is made.

+Accelerated Master’s Degree

-required in the program will be replaced with nine hours of graduate level courses
+An Accelerated Master’s Degree is available for qualified undergraduate majors in Early Childhood Education.
+Nine hours required in the undergraduate program will be replaced with nine hours of graduate level courses and may be applied to both the BA in Early Childhood Education and the MA in Education with an area of emphasis in Early Childhood Education.
+Courses include: CI 559 Multicultural Influences in Education, ECE 530 Preschool Curriculum and Methods and ECE 535 Administration of Early Childhood Programs.

 Plan of Study